Frequently Asked Questions

 Who runs it?

-3DC is managed by Product Development Engineer John Fick with co-directors Dr. Ranen McLanahan, assistant professor of mechanical engineering at UW-Fox and Dr. Michael Zampaloni, associate professor of mechanical engineering for UW-Platteville.
+3DC is managed by co-directors Dr. Ranen McLanahan, UW-Platteville assistant professor of mechanical engineering, and Dr. Michael Zampaloni, UW-Platteville professor of mechanical engineering.
 Between them, they have over 40 years of engineering and technical expertise.
-Both professors are part of the UW Fox/Platteville collaborative engineering degree offered in Menasha.
+Both professors teach UW-Platteville mechanical engineering classes at UW-Fox Valley, a campus of UW Oshkosh, through UW-Platteville Engineering Partnerships (UW-PEPE), formerly the Collaborative Engineering Program.

 Why is this needed?